Shafiq-and-Company/boxd-events/schema/tournament_matches.md

 ### Security Model
 - **Public Read**: Anyone can view matches for active/completed tournaments
-- **Creator Management**: Tournament creators can manage all matches in their tournaments
 - **Event Host Management**: Event hosts can manage matches for tournaments in their events
 - **Authentication Required**: All write operations require authentication
-- **Tournament Association**: Matches are managed through tournament ownership
+- **Tournament Association**: Matches are managed through event host ownership

 ### Key Operations
-- **Read**: Public access for active tournament matches + Creator/Host access to own tournament matches
+- **Read**: Public access for active tournament matches + Event host access to their tournament matches
-- **Create**: Creator/Host-only access to matches in their tournaments
+- **Create**: Event host-only access to matches in their tournaments
-- **Update**: Creator/Host-only access to matches in their tournaments
+- **Update**: Event host-only access to matches in their tournaments
-- **Delete**: Creator/Host-only access to matches in their tournaments
+- **Delete**: Event host-only access to matches in their tournaments
 - **System**: Service role for administrative operations

 ### Policy Enforcement
-- **INSERT**: Users can only create matches for tournaments they own
+- **INSERT**: Users can only create matches for tournaments in events they host
-- **SELECT**: Public read for active tournament matches + Creator/Host read of own tournament matches
+- **SELECT**: Public read for active tournament matches + Event host read of their tournament matches
-- **UPDATE**: Creators/Hosts can only update matches in their tournaments
+- **UPDATE**: Event hosts can only update matches in their tournaments
-- **DELETE**: Creators/Hosts can only delete matches in their tournaments
+- **DELETE**: Event hosts can only delete matches in their tournaments

 ### Match ID Naming Convention
 Frontend-generated match identifiers follow these patterns: